You’d be forgiven if you hadn’t heard of the streaming service, Mixer, until a few weeks ago.

 ActiveWin is becoming more and more intertwined with esports markets and the gaming industry as a whole.

-Our work with GG Recon focused on the worlds of esports and streaming; we’ve written blogs on EA’s (Electronic Arts) infamous servers microtransactions, and our team even attended the first Pure Esports 2020 tournament back in January.
+Our work with GG Recon focused on the worlds of esports and streaming; we’ve written blogs on EA’s (Electronic Arts) infamous servers microtransactions.
+Our team even attended the first Pure Esports 2020 tournament back in January.

-Not only is the gaming industry the most the profitable in the entertainment sector, but e-sports is a vital lifeline for many companies.
+Not only is gaming the most the profitable in the entertainment sector, but esports has been a vital lifeline for many companies.

-As well as helping bring back sports in some form, the esports market allowed for our Affiliate Marketing team to carry on.
+As well as helping bring back sports in some form, the esports market has helped sustain our Affiliate Marketing team.

 So, while we might be saying goodbye to Mixer, part of it will live on in Facebook Gaming.
 Either way, gaming and the ‘streaming wars’ in as a whole continue to rage on.